Table of Contents

 Luckily, black widows are timid arachnids with markedly unique features that make them simple to identify.
 Their bodies are usually jet-black and shiny all over except for a distinct red marking on their abdomen.
 A well-fed spider can appear brown due to their enlarged black body becoming stretched and full.
 Widow spiders nest primarily outside within clutter and build their webs in doors, near vents, and in spaces where traffic from other insects is likely.

-Most spiders aren’t going to harm you, but you still don’t want them as houseguests.
+Most spiders aren’t going to harm you and are non-poisonous, but you still don’t want them as houseguests.
 If you’ve spotted a spider (or if spider identification isn’t your idea of a good time), contact our team of trained experts and we’ll take it from there.
-Our pest control professionals are trained to identify common spiders, control spider infestations, and take measures to protect your family from any spiders taking up residence in or near your home.